Aortic Valve and Root Boot Camp

 The stated aim of the Boot Camp is captured in the program's subtitle, “toward surgical skill-set mastery with mentored simulation.”

 This unique educational collaboration between industry and academia is fashioned after the more broadly focused annual Thoracic Surgery Directors Association Boot Camp held at the University of North Carolina, but is more narrowly focused on the surgical anatomy and various procedures of the aortic valve and root.

-Each of the residents will rotate through five separate modules during the two days:
+Each of the residents/fellows will rotate through five separate modules during the two days:

 - Aortic Root Anatomy

 Each module will be taught by acknowledged surgical experts, who will facilitate the unique opportunity for the residents and fellows to learn and practice the various surgical steps required with each of these procedures, employing risk-free biological “simulators”.

 The course co-directors are William F. Northrup, III, M.D., a cardiovascular surgeon and Vice President of Physician Relations and Education at CryoLife, and George L. Hicks, Jr., M.D., Chief of Cardiac Surgery and Professor of Surgery at the University of Rochester Medical Center, New York.

 Registration for this program will open on July 9, 2019.